oguma/tclkeyrec/README.md

 A simple audio recorder.

-It's good to use with USB 3 switch foot pedal.
+It's good to use with USB foot pedal.

 ## How to use